m-Jakub/Car-Workshop-with-MVC/README.md

 ## Overview

 This project is a web-based application for managing a car workshop, developed using Microsoft ASP.NET Core MVC.
 The application allows for efficient management of employees, tickets, and parts within a car workshop environment.
-The project was developed as part of the Graphical User Interfaces (EGUI) course at the Computer Science Institute, with a focus on implementing robust CRUD operations, user authentication, and detailed entity management.
+The project was developed as part of the Graphical User Interfaces (EGUI) course, with a focus on implementing robust CRUD operations, user authentication, and detailed entity management.

 ## Features